soumyadeeptadas/License-Plate-Detection-using-OpenCV/README.md

 # License-Plate-Detection-using-OpenCV
 Recognizes the number plate value of any vehicle from any picture of a vehicle where the plate is visible.

+Run the main.py file to execute the model

+The images of vehicles are available in LicPlateImages folder

+All explanations are available as comments in code